N5GEH/n5geh.tutorials.from_sensor_to_application/README.md

 docker start gateway
 ```

-In oder to check the connection, we will try to chang the heater power by sending command
+In oder to check the connection, we will try to change the heater power by sending command
 to FIWARE platform.
 The corresponding request is `Send Command` in the postman collection.
 The heater power can be changed in the payload ("Body") of the request.
 If the connection
 is successfully established, you will see the change of heater power on the [web GUI](http://localhost:8001/)